 A partial answer cites the need for direction and guidance in doing anything that takes time or requires the selection of means.
 But it is not clear that such guidance requires intention (see Bratman 1987, pp. 126–7 on spontaneous action).
 Nor would this forge a general connection between the state of intending and the phenomenon of acting for reasons or the application of Anscombe’s (1963, p.
 9) question ‘Why?’
 If S is doing A on the ground that p, she is doing it intentionally.
 Bratman’s conditions do not explain why intention must be involved in the antecedent of this conditional.
 Why must reasons attach to what I am doing by way of plans or guiding desires?
 One response is to admit that they may not: there can be intentional action without intention (see Bratman 2000, pp. 51–2).
 But if we hope to unify intention with intentional action, we cannot accept this.
 Intention must figure in the correct account of acting for a reason, and thus intentionally.
 In order to avoid disunity, the theory of intentions as plans (or as guiding desires) needs such an account.

-Acknowledging these problems, some philosophers turn back to Davidson and the project of reducing intention to desire and means-end belief (see, especially, Ridge 1998; Sinhababu 2013).
-But others see a promise of unity in the idea—influentially proposed by Elizabeth Anscombe (1963, pp. 11–15) and Stuart Hampshire (1959, pp. 95, 102)—that when S is doing A intentionally, S knows that she is doing A. What is more, where acting for a reason is more than purposive behaviour (of the sort characteristic of non-human animals), it essentially involves such knowledge: in acting for a reason, I know an explanation of what I am doing that cites that reason, and therefore know that I am doing it.
+Acknowledging these problems, some philosophers turn back to Davidson and the project of reducing intention to desire and means-end belief (see, especially, Ridge 1998; Sinhababu 2013; and, for discussion, Mulder 2018).
+But others see a promise of unity in the idea—influentially proposed by Elizabeth Anscombe (1963, pp. 11–15) and Stuart Hampshire (1959, pp. 95, 102)—that when S is doing A intentionally, S knows that she is doing A. What is more, acting for a reason, in a sense that contrasts with mere purposive behavior (of the sort characteristic of other animals), essentially involves such knowledge: in acting for a reason, I know an explanation of what I am doing that cites that reason, and therefore know that I am doing it.
 That is why, for Anscombe, the question ‘Why?’ is ‘given application’ by the agent.
-Intentional agency turns on knowing the answer to that question.
+Intentional action turns on knowing the answer to that question.